Dhaka: Population

+This rapid population growth makes it difficult for the city government to provide the necessary infrastructure in a timely manner, e.g. for water supply, electricity and waste management.

+Slums

+About 30% of Dhaka's population lives in slums (or unplanned urban settlements), as of 2016.
+Estimates from 2011 and 2015 found that there are about "3 to 5 thousand slums and squatter settlements scattered all over the city".
+It is often the new arrivals, people migrating from rural areas, who end up living in slums.
+People only have very limited access to water, sanitation and other services in those slum areas.

+Slums may be found in the outskirts and in less-visible areas such as alleyways.
+As of 2021, the largest slum is in Kamrangirchar, where about 600,000 people live in slum conditions.

 Ethnicity

 The city population is composed of people from virtually every region of Bangladesh.
-The long-standing inhabitants of the old city are known as Dhakaite and have a distinctive dialect and culture.
+The long-standing inhabitants of the old city are known as Dhakaiya and have a distinctive Bengali dialect and culture.
 Dhaka is also home to a large number of Bihari refugees, who are descendants of migrant Muslims from eastern India during 1947 and settled down in East Pakistan.
 The correct population of Biharis living in the city is ambiguous, but it is estimated that there are at least 300,000 Urdu-speakers in all of Bangladesh, mostly residing in old Dhaka and in refugee camps in Dhaka, although official figures estimate only 40,000.
 Between 15,000 and 20,000 of the Rohingya, Santal, Khasi, Garo, Chakma and Mandi tribal peoples reside in the city.